Moon70/Amiga-sources/README.md

 Created 1990/1991.
 Right after my local friend Duke and I did the very first basic steps in assembly on C64, Duke moved without warning :-) to Amiga, and changed from coder to both musician and graphician.
 I followed as soon as i could afford an Amiga, too.
 Together with Rip, Ice Cube and Nuke, who all lived in Duke´s neighbourhood, we formed 'The Gallows'.
 Being very impressed of the RSI Megademo, soon the idea of an own Megademo was born.
 Here are the four parts i´ve contributed (containing the NoisetrackerV1.0 replayroutine by Mahoney & Kaktus), Rip did the trackloader and the remaining parts.
 Both mine and Rip´s sources were written by absolutely beginners who had great fun exploring the fantastic Amiga hardware.
-When i watch the demo every couple of years, it reminds me of youth and friendship, and fellow A500 of course :-)
+When I watch the demo every couple of years, it reminds me of youth and friendship, and fellow A500 of course :-)

 [Demozoo](https://demozoo.org/productions/219603/)